TobyPhillips/OxCGRT/documentation/codebook.md

 Updates to this codebook are recorded in the [changelog](#codebook-changelog) below.

 Most indicators are recorded on an ordinal scale that represents the level of strictness of the policy.
-Four of the indicators (E3, E4, H4 and H5) are recorded as a US dollar value of fiscal spending.
+H5 is recorded as a US dollar value of fiscal spending.
 V1 records categorical data and the ranked order of prioritised groups for vaccination in a population.

 Government coronavirus policies often vary by region within countries.
 We code the most stringent government policy that is in place in a country/territory, as represented by the highest ordinal value.
 Sometimes the most stringent policy in a country/territory will only apply to a small part of the population.
 If the most stringent policy is only present in a limited geographic area or sector (eg perhaps only one state has implemented policies at a high level), we use a binary flag variable to denote this limited scope.
 Ten of the indicators (C1-C7, H1, H6 and H8) have a flag for whether they are "targeted" to a specific geographical region (flag=0) or whether they are a "general" policy that is applied across the whole country/territory (flag=1).)
 E1 has a flag to describe whether income support is for just formal sector workers (flag=0) or whether it includes informal workers as well (flag=1).
 H7 has a flag to describe whether vaccine policy is funded at cost to the individual (flag=0) or by government (flag=1).